vulkano-rs/vulkano-www/content/guide/buffer_creation/example_operation.md

     .unwrap();
 ```

-No function in vulkano immediately sends an operation to the GPU
+No function in Vulkano immediately sends an operation to the GPU
 (with the exception of some unsafe low-level functions).
 Instead, `sync::now()` creates a new
 type of object called a *future*, that keeps alive all the resources that will be used by the GPU
 and represents the execution in time of the actual operations.

-The future returned by `sync::now()` is in a pending state, what makes possible to append the execution of other command
+The future returned by `sync::now()` is in a pending state, what makes it possible to append the execution of other command
 buffers and operations.
-Only by calling `.flush()` these operations are all submitted at once, and
+Only by calling `.flush()` that these operations are all submitted at once, and
 they actually start executing on the GPU.

 Using objects like this let's us build dependencies between operations and makes